Keeping Children Safe

 Child Protection & Safeguarding

-The designated adults for Child Protection/Safeguarding are Mrs Horner, Mrs Wood, Mrs Iqbal and Mrs Schofield and the designated governor is Mr Craig Dixon.
+The designated adults for Child Protection/Safeguarding are Mrs Horner, Mrs Tindal, Mrs Iqbal and Mrs Schofield and the designated governor is Mr Craig Dixon.

 There is a detailed Child Safeguarding Policy, which is available on our Policies and Information page.